Geological deformation of Iceland: Other evidence

 Besides bookshelf faulting, the presence of the Icelandic fault zones are supported by seismological evidence.
 In Iceland, deformation usually concentrates over a zone of finite width.
 Thus, earthquakes usually occur along the active fracture zones between ridge crests.
 Most earthquake activity in Iceland is focused in the transform faulting zones near the north and south coast.

-Tjörnes Fracture Zone
+Tjörnes fracture zone

-The Tjörnes Fracture Zone (TFZ) is a tectonically complicated area.
-It connects the North Iceland Volcanic Zone (NVZ) and the southern end of the Kolbeinsey Ridge.
-This 50 km wide fracture zone is characterised by seismic activity, crustal extension and transform faulting.
-The volcanic fissure swarms of the Northern Volcanic Zone are connected to the southern end of Tjörnes Fracture Zone.
-For example, its southeast end is connected to the Krafla fissure swarm.
+The Tjörnes fracture zone (TFZ, Tjörnes Volcanic Zone, TVZ) is a tectonically complicated area.
+It is perhaps best regarded as a trans-tensional zone with transform faulting and spreading.
+The TFZ is defined seismologically as an approximate triangle with apex about 67°N, sides about 120 km, and base of 150 km off the north coast of Iceland, connecting the north Iceland volcanic zone (NVZ) and the southern end of the Kolbeinsey Ridge.
+This broad fracture zone is characterised by seismic activity, crustal extension, and transform faulting.
+The volcanic fissure swarms of the NVZ are connected to the southern end of TFZ.
+For example, its south-east end is connected to the Krafla fissure swarm.

-The main structural components of the Tjörnes Fracture Zone can be divided into three parts which trend from northwest to southeast, the Grímsey seismic zone, the Húsavík-Flatey fault zone and the Dalvík seismic zone.
-The Tjörnes Fracture Zone shows a huge spatial difference in seismic activity.
-For example, the westernmost part of the Tjörnes Fracture Zone shows seismic activity, but a few larger earthquakes (>M=5.5) also appear in the zone.
+The main structural components of the TFZ can be divided into three parts which trend from north-west to south-east: the Grímsey seismic zone, the Húsavík-Flatey fault zone and the Dalvík seismic zone.
+The TFZ shows a huge spatial difference in seismic activity.
+For example, the westernmost part of the TFZ shows seismic activity, but a few larger earthquakes (> M5.5) also appear in the zone. earthquakes have occurred in the Dalvík zone.
+Shear stress accumulated along the Húsavík-Flatey fault zone caused localized, tectonic rotation as evidenced by field and paleomagnetic observations.